nollium/enchttp/README.md

 # Encrypted HTTP Server

 This project is a simple encrypted HTTP server built using Python.
-It serves files from the local directory with basic XOR encryption.
+It serves files from the local directory with basic XOR obfuscation.
 This is not meant for secure file storage or transmission but can be useful for bypassing basic corporate proxies or adding an obfuscation layer for file transfer.

 ---

 ## Features
 - Serves files from the current directory.
-- Files are XOR-encrypted with a simple key during download.
+- Files are XOR-ed with a simple key during download.
 - Includes a browser-based decryption mechanism using JavaScript.

 ---